THIS YEAR’S SESSION & WORKSHOPS:

 BLOCK THREE: 1:15 – 2:30

-2. Nonfiction Intense: Book Proposal Tips.
-This session is completely devoted to nonfiction that is not memoir.
+2. Nonfiction Intense: Book Proposal Tips (Linden room), taught by Carly Watters.
+This session, taught by a literary agent, is completely devoted to nonfiction that is not memoir.
 So if you are trying to create an awesome nonfiction book proposal, this presentation is for you.
 With both a writer and agent to instruct and answers questions, the session will talk about platform, identifying your book’s place in the market, effective pitching, and more.

 BLOCK FOUR: 2:45 – 3:45

-3. World-building Your Way to Success, taught by Rati Mehrotra.
+1. World-building Your Way to Success — Especially in Sci-Fi and Fantasy (Linden room), taught by Rati Mehrotra.
 World-building is an essential part of any story, but most especially in science fiction and fantasy.
 How do you create believable worlds to immerse your readers?
 What are the differences in world-building for different genres?
 What are the economic, social, political, historical and technological questions you need to address?
 What comes first — story or world?
 And – most importantly: How much is enough?

 BLOCK FIVE: 4:00 – 5:00

 1. Ten Keys to Writing Success (Birchwood Ballroom), taught by Chuck Sambuchino.
 Learn 10 things you can be doing right now that will help get your book(s) published and have more control over your writing destiny.
 This is a general course that addresses commonsense things any writer can do to give their work the best shot at getting published, such as writing the best thing they can, stealing from themselves, and why writing for love and money is a good idea.